juliogomez/docker_cheatsheet/README.md

 This way of linking containers is static and restarting containers will need linked containers to restart as well, so that port numbers are updated in /etc/hosts

+Run one container and store its IP address in a host variable:

     docker run -d --name myapp <your_docker_id>/containerip
     TESTING_IP=$(docker inspect --format "{{ .NetworkSettings.IPAddress }}" myapp)
     echo $TESTING_IP

+Run an additional container and pass it the IP address of the first container to ping it:

+    docker run --rm -it -e TESTING_IP=$TESTING_IP your_docker_id>/containerip /bin/bash
+    ping $TESTING_IP -c 2

+### 4.2 Linking containers using Docker link

+Run one container:

+    docker run -d --name myapp <your_docker_id>/containerip

+Run an additional container and create a link/alias to the first one to ping it:

+    docker run --rm -it --link myapp1:container1 <your_docker_id>/containerip /bin/bash
+        ping container1 -c 2

+This link option updates /etc/hosts in the new container with an entry for the linked container IP.
+But if that container restarts then this /etc/hosts is not updated and will keep pointing to the old IP

+### 4.3 Linking containers using Docker user networks

+User-defined bridges that automatically discover containers and provide DNS (not /etc/hosts at all)

+Create a new docker network:

+    docker network create mynet

+Create two containers connected to that network:

+    docker run -d --net=mynet --name myapp1 your_docker_id>/containerip
+    docker run -d --net=mynet --name myapp2 your_docker_id>/containerip

+Connect to the first container and try pinging the second one using its name:

+    docker exec -it myapp2 /bin/bash
+        ping myapp1 -c 2